Scholarships

 Criteria:

-- must be a current or former Tomb Guard or a family member of same
+- must be a current or former Tomb Guard or a family member of the same

-- must be a member in good standing with the SHGTUS
+- must be sponsored by a member in good standing with the SHGTUS

-- must be enrolled or accepted in an accredited institution of higher learning or secondary vocation school
+- must be enrolled or accepted in an accredited institution of higher learning or secondary vocational school

-- must submit 2 letters of recommendation from persons of authority (Tomb Guard family members only)
+- a family member applicant must submit two (2) letters of recommendation from persons of authority.

-- must submit supporting 400-500 word thesis about "What the Tomb of the Unknown Soldier Means to Me" (Tomb Guard family members only)
+- must submit a supporting 400-500 word essay answering the question: "What does the Tomb of the Unknown Soldier mean to you?"

 - application with the aforementioned must be received by the SHGTUS no later than May 15